carpentries-incubator/lesson-parallel-python/episodes/map-and-reduce.md

 ### Filter

-A function returning a boolean is a useful illustration of the concept of `filter`.
+We need a predicate, that is a function returning either true or false, to illustrate the concept of `filter`.
 In this case, we use a function returning `True` if the argument contains the letter 'a', and `False` if it does not.